ahege/net.asam.openscenario.expr/README.md

 # OpenSCENARIO Expressions

 # Simple Expression Support
-OpenSCEANRIO supports simple mathematical operation for evaluating parameters and literal values.
+OpenSCENARIO supports simple mathematical operation for evaluating parameters and literal values.
 Expressions are notated with the following syntax in XML-files.
 ```
 ${expr}
 ```